 The collapse of the Soviet Union left desperate human situations in its wake: prices shot up, wages weren’t paid and people were forced to travel in search of work.
 The post-Soviet migrant’s life — one typically fraught with problems of health, family and home — is the subject of Madeleine Reeves' new week-long series on oDRussia.

 We work with activists, journalists and researchers to publicise issues left behind by the mainstream press.
-Find out more about how you can contribute here.
+Find out more about how you can join the debate here.

 Behind the storm ByJames Marriott At 17.40 local time on 4 December, a storm ripped through Platform 10 of the Guneshli oil and gas field, owned by the Azeri state oil company, SOCAR.
 What happened next is not entirely known.